Today's Saturday • 9 mins read

 - Rejection can cause the limerent person to develop a hypersensitive personality (HSP).
 Even the normal, daily rejections may cause them to react over-emotionally.

-- At its dangerous peak, limerence can make one stalk or kidnap their love interest, or even hurt them for not reciprocating love.
+- At its dangerous peak, limerence can make one stalk, kidnap, or even hurt their love interest for not reciprocating love.

 Final Words